anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

             - enhance using auxiliary data
             - simplify using constraints
             - remove noisy samples
-            - figure out where labeling process can be improved
+            - improve the labeling process

 ## Process

-Regardless of whether we have a custom labeling platform or we choose a generalized platform, the process to manage labeling and all it's related workflows (QA, data import/export, etc.) follow a similar approach.
+Regardless of whether we have a custom labeling platform or we choose a generalized platform, the process of labeling and all it's related workflows (QA, data import/export, etc.) follow a similar approach.

 ### Preliminary steps
-- Decide what needs to be labeled
+- `#!js [WHAT]` Decide what needs to be labeled:
+    - identify natural labels you may already have (ex. time-series)
     - consult with domain experts to ensure you're labeling the appropriate signals
-    - consolidate the appropriate labels for your task (consider [hierarchical labeling](https://aws.amazon.com/blogs/machine-learning/creating-hierarchical-label-taxonomies-using-amazon-sagemaker-ground-truth/){:target="_blank"})
+    - decide on the appropriate labels (and [hierarchy](https://aws.amazon.com/blogs/machine-learning/creating-hierarchical-label-taxonomies-using-amazon-sagemaker-ground-truth/){:target="_blank"}) for your task
-- Design the interface where labeling will be done
+- `#!js [WHERE]` Design the labeling interface:
     - intuitive, data modality dependent and quick (keybindings are a must!)
-    - avoid option paralysis by allowing labeler to dig deeper or suggest likely labels
+    - avoid option paralysis by allowing the labeler to dig deeper or suggesting likely labels
-    - account for measuring and resolving inter-labeler discrepancy
+    - measure and resolve inter-labeler discrepancy
-- Compose highly detailed labeling instructions for annotators
+- `#!js [HOW]` Compose labeling instructions:
     - examples of each labeling scenario
     - course of action for discrepancies